Constructing sparsest $\ell$-hamiltonian saturated $k$-uniform hypergraphs for a wide range of $\ell$: Introduction

-Our proof follows the general line of that in \cite{RZ3}, but with significant alterations.
-First, the generalization requires a precise redefinition and recalculation of many parameters involved in the proof.
-Also, we have to deal with odd values of $k$ which cause additional technical difficulties.
-However, the main obstacle, compared with the construction in \cite{RZ3}, is the gap between two consecutive disjoint edges on an $(\ell,k)$-path, caused by allowing $\ell<k/2$.
+Our proof follows the general line of that in \cite{RZ3}, where the case $\ell=k/2$ was settled, but with significant alterations.
+First of all, we had to carefully blackefine and recalculate many parameters involved in the proof.
+An additional technical difficulty was that now we allow also odd values of $k$.
+However, the main obstacle, compablack with the construction in \cite{RZ3}, was due to the gap between two consecutive disjoint edges on an $(\ell,k)$-path, caused by considering $\ell<k/2$.
 To overcome this problem, among others, we had to prove new properties of the crucial function $\nu$ (see Section 2.1).